From Asia to Africa: Why Wechat is a threat to Safaricom’s M-Pesa

 M-Pesa: A breath of fresh air (in its heyday)

 M-Pesa completely altered everyday lives of most Kenyans — it was breath of fresh air.
 Before Safaricom, Banks ruled the Kenya finance market with an iron hand.
-Applying for a bank account was tedious, with stiff-faced and sullen bank tellers behind Teller Windows with inches-thick glass making the experience even more depressing.
+Applying for a bank account was tedious, with stiff-faced and sullen bank tellers behind inches-thick glass making the experience even more depressing.

 Banks charged exorbitant interest rates, had very few ATMs mostly in high end areas in the capital city, offered terrible services, and were extremely choosy on who to bank with.
 They kept finding better ways of extorting the consumers, such as asking everyone to pay just to get a statement, among other illogical charges.